vfraga/custom_adaptive_auth_script/functions/README.md

-# Adaptive Script Function Library
+# Custom Adaptive Script Function

 This module provides a custom JavaScript function, `getCustomPropertiesFromContext`, for use in WSO2 Identity Server adaptive authentication scripts.